Osalumense/flask-basic-app/README.md

 # flask-basic-app

 ## Description
-A simple Flask app to understand and practice concepts in Flask, this app uses the Jinja template to render html files.
+A basic application that displays Flash Cards created in a json file array used as the database and displays them on the web page using Jinja template to render html files.
+This Flask app was created to understand and practice concepts in Flask.